Marmot PreCip Eco Review

 Comfort & Mobility

-The PreCip Eco earns a reasonably high score in this metric, thanks to its easy-to-use features and above-average mobility and range-of-motion.
+The PreCip Eco earns a reasonably high score in this metric, thanks to its easy-to-use features and decent mobility.
 Even with the added bulk of pit zips and pockets, this jacket is surprisingly mobile and comfortable while on the move.

 The hood rolls up and easily stows into the collar (AKA underneath, not just rolled up) for rain hat wearers or folks who want to tuck it out of the way.
 The elastic cord locks at the hood and the bottom hem and are simple and easy to use.
 Rather than have strings on tiny metal zipper pulls, this jacket uses zippers with reasonably large metal pulls.
 This may be the most natural jacket to operate with light gloves on, as the big, metal pulls are easy to grab.

-This rain jacket weighed in at right around 13 ounces, which is pretty average amongst our fleet.
-The Outdoor Research Helium II, Black Diamond Fineline, and Patagonia Storm Racer are all half the weight and half the packed size of the PreCip, but none of these models offer any of the ventilation features or hand pockets found on the PreCip.
+This rain jacket weighed in at right around 13.5 ounces, which is pretty average amongst our fleet.
+While not nearly as light as the Outdoor Research Helium Rain (6.5 oz), roughly half the weight and half the packed size of the PreCip, this model is hardly heavy and is still light enough for the majority of outdoor enthusiasts to be happy with.

 This model compresses fairly well and stuffs into its left-hand pocket for easy packing.
 It nearly disappears in the bottom of a daypack, should you want to be prepared for unexpected afternoon thunderstorms.
 When stuffed, a securely sewn-in webbing carabiner clip loop gives you carrying options.